-The Pictet Group uses the ratings issued by Standard & Poor's, Fitch Ratings and Moody's only for the positions held for its own account as well as government or central bank counterparties.
+The Pictet Group uses the ratings issued by Standard & Poor's, Fitch Ratings and Moody's mainly for securities positions as well as government or bank counterparties.
 The Group takes into consideration the two lowest risk ratings and uses the higher one of the two.